Hand puppet

-A hand puppet is a type of puppet that is controlled by the hands that occupies the interior of the puppet.
-A glove puppet is a variation of hand puppets.
-Rod puppets require one of the puppeteer's hands inside the puppet glove holding a rod which controls the head, and the puppet's body then hangs over most or all of the forearm of the puppeteer, and possibly extends further.
-Other parts of the puppet may be controlled by different means, e.g., by rods operated by the puppeteer's free hand, or strings or levers pulled the head or body.
-A smaller variety, simple hand puppets often have no significant manipulable parts at all.
-Finger puppets are not hand puppets as they are used only on a finger.
+A hand puppet is a type of puppet that is primarily controlled by the performer's hand inside the body and head of the puppet like a glove.
+Other parts of the puppet may be controlled by different means, e.g., by rods operated by the puppeteer's free hand, or strings or levers.
+Simple hand puppets often have no significant manipulable parts at all.
+Finger puppets are not considered hand puppets as they are used only on a finger.